Walgreens Pharmacy/University of Minnesota Physicians Bethesda Clinic

 Bethesda Clinic Site Description

 Bethesda Clinic is a family medicine clinic that is part of University of Minnesota Physicians (UMP) and St. Joseph’s Family Medicine Residency Program for resident physicians.
 Our patients are diverse and many are underserved.
 The mission of the UMP clinical pharmacists is to care for patients by providing comprehensive medication management (CMM) while educating learners in an interprofessional environment.
 Currently, two clinical pharmacists (Dr. Philbrick & Dr. Harris) provide care and serve as faculty in the family medicine physician residency program.
 At Bethesda Clinic, clinical pharmacists are integrated into the care of patients as a vital member of a collaborative team.
 In addition, pharmacists have their own schedules and see patients independently and by referral.
-The pharmacists practice under a general scope of practice that allows them to initiate, change, and discontinue most medications, order labs, and send prescriptions to pharmacies.
+The pharmacists practice under a collaborative practice agreement of practice that allows them to initiate, change, and discontinue most medications, order labs, and send prescriptions to pharmacies.
 The CMM model is utilized with some disease state management for anticoagulation, tobacco use, pulmonary disease, diabetes, and latent TB.
 The pharmacists are also involved in Transitional Care Management (TCM) and see all patients coming to the clinic for a visit following a hospital discharge.

 Walgreens Site Description

 At Walgreens, the focus on patient care is taken to the next level by allowing residents to practice in a community environment in which they can enhance their professional skills.
 This setting allows residents to have a direct influence on patient outcomes through participation in CMM, patient counseling, immunization services, travel health, and specialty pharmacy.
 In addition, our resident plays an active role in the community in which they serve by participating in numerous community outreach opportunities, such as providing immunizations and blood pressure assessments off-site, presenting smoking cessation presentations, and promoting pharmacist services by collaborating with organizations such as the American Heart Association, American Diabetes Association, and JDRF, just to name a few.
 The resident will provide direct patient care to a variety of patient populations, collaborate with other healthcare professions to optimize patient outcomes, and incorporate patient care activities into daily workflow.